 - Candidate keys are a subset of Super keys.
-They contain only those attributes which are required to uniquely identify tuples.
+They contain only those attributes which are required to identify tuples uniquely.

 - All Candidate keys are Super keys.
 But the vice-versa is not true.

-- Primary key is a Candidate key chosen to uniquely identify tuples in the table.
+- A Primary key is a Candidate key chosen to uniquely identify tuples in the table.